fleure/kentpet/README.md

 ##Admin

-Kentpet comes with an admin module that lets you tweak the game or pets, or be a power hungry abuser of power.
+Kentpet comes with an admin module that lets you tweak the game or pets, or be a power hungry monster.
 You will have to open a mongo shell and add users to the "admins" collection manually, like so:

 ```
 db.admins.insert({"name": "password"})